tkleisas/thuvu/README.md

-# T.H.U.V.U. — Tool for Heuristic Universal Versatile Usage
+ï»¿# T.H.U.V.U. â€” Tool for Heuristic Universal Versatile Usage

 I vibe-coded this agent in a few hours in order to better understand the mechanics of AI agents and see how far can I go by using local LLMs.